-Morristown NJ Temporary Restraining Order Lawyers
+Morris County NJ Temporary Restraining Order Lawyer

-Restraining Order Attorneys in Morris County, New Jersey
+Domestic Violence Attorneys in Morristown, New Jersey

-If you’ve been charged with a criminal offense and are facing a Temporary Restraining Order (TRO), it is absolutely imperative that you speak with an experienced restraining order lawyer.
-You need to understand the rules governing restraining orders in order to effectively respond at your TRO hearing.
+If you’ve been charged with a criminal offense and/or are facing a Temporary Restraining Order (TRO), it is absolutely imperative that you speak with an experienced restraining order lawyer.
+You need to understand the rules governing restraining orders in order to effectively respond at your restraining order hearing.
 Additionally, there are usually two separate and distinct proceedings in these cases, so it may be possible to have the criminal charge dismissed but the final restraining order issued – and vice versa.
 A criminal defense lawyer can help guide you through this process.

-Temporary Restraining Orders in New Jersey
+Temporary Restraining Orders in Morris County NJ

 The rule governing the issuance of a Temporary Restraining Order in New Jersey is Rule 5:7A, which provides, in pertinent part:

 (a) Application for Temporary Restraining Order.
 Except as provided in paragraph (b) herein, an applicant for a temporary restraining order shall appear before a judge personally to testify upon the record or by sworn complaint submitted pursuant to N.J.S.A.
 2C:25-28.
 If it appears that the applicant is in danger of domestic violence, the judge shall, upon consideration of the applicant’s domestic violence affidavit, complaint or testimony, order emergency relief including ex parte relief, in the nature of a temporary restraining order as authorized by N.J.S.A.
 2C:25-17 et seq.